 CSJ is committed to supporting faculty conducting social justice and community-based research.
 CSJ can assist faculty in locating appropriate community partners for collaboration.
 CSJ's own programs also offer potential for faculty interested in conducting research broadly on civic engagement, student attitudes towards social justice issues or literacy interventions, among other inquiries.
 Interested faculty should contact CSJ's Executive Director, Dr. Andria Wisler.

 Community-based Learning (CBL) is an academic course-based pedagogy that involves student work with disadvantaged and underserved individuals or groups, or organizations working with and for disadvantaged and underserved individuals or groups.
 There are approximately 40 undergraduate CBL courses during the academic year offered at Georgetown.
 CSJ supports the administration of CBL as well as works closely with faculty who wish to implement CBL into new or existing courses.
-To schedule a meeting, contact CSJ’s Assistant Director, Social Justice Curriculum & Pedagogy, Amanda Munroe.
+To schedule a meeting, contact CSJ’s Associate Director, Mission Curricular Integration, Amanda Munroe.

 CSJ team members welcome the opportunity to meet with faculty and staff across the University to discuss ways in which social justice themes, speakers and inquiries can be infused into a wide spectrum of courses and programs.
 CSJ offers pedagogical, assessment and content-based resources as well as provides introductions to appropriate social justice speakers and partners, locally and globally.
-To schedule a meeting, contact CSJ’s Assistant Director, Social Justice Curriculum & Pedagogy, Amanda Munroe.
+To schedule a meeting, contact CSJ’s Associate Director, Mission Curricular Integration, Amanda Munroe.